microsoft/autogen/samples/tools/testbed/README.md

 - `autogenbench run Tasks/r_human_eval_two_agents.jsonl` runs the tasks defined in `Tasks/r_human_eval_two_agents.jsonl`
 - `autogenbench tablue results/r_human_eval_two_agents` tabulates the results of the run

+Each of these commands has extensive in-line help via:

+- `autogenbench --help`
+- `autogenbench clone --help`
+- `autogenbench run --help`
+- `autogenbench tabulate --help`

 **NOTE:** If you are running `autogenbench` from within the repository, you don’t need to run `autogenbench clone`.
 Instead, navigate to the appropriate scenario folder (e.g., `scenarios/HumanEval`) and run the `Scripts/init_tasks.py` file.

 More details of each command are provided in the sections that follow.